Clinical Neuropsychology Fellowship Program

 - Special Topic Interests: forensics, ethics, and other areas of interest

-- Group Supervision: Second year fellow will learn how to lead group supervision of neuropsychological cases presented by interns.
+- Group Supervision: Second year fellows learn how to lead group supervision of neuropsychological cases presented by interns

 - APPCN sponsored multiple-choice examination

 - Two presentations on syndrome analysis